 Most people have no ill side effects of guggul usage, but there have been some reports of nausea and upset stomach, vomiting, diarrhea, excessive gas, and headaches.

 Although rare, the use of guggul could cause itching and rashes.

 A higher dosage of guggul increases the risk of unpleasant side effects.

 Where to buy guggul?

 You don’t have to go all the way to India to get guggul.
-It is typically sold online, including at Amazon, and in select health stores.
+It is typically sold online and in select health stores.